Admission for the January 2025 academic session is ongoing Apply Now!

 • Expand the analysis into a design ready for implementation and construct designs that are reliable.

-Web Application Development 2
+Web Application Development3

 • Design and implement simple client-side and server-side web applications.